Officers and Directors

 District 5 Director: 2003 - present

 Born in Philip, SD, in 1943.
 Married in 1961 to lifetime partner, Bill, two daughter, Shelley and Sandra; legal secretary 12 years in Rapid City, returned to farm / ranch with family in 1975.
 Lifetime member of SD Farmers Union.
-Raised hogs for 20 years, got a plane in 1988, license in 1989.
+Raised hogs for 20 years, got a plane in 1988, private pilot certificate in 1989.
 Member of SD Civil Air Patrol for 22 years of which she was the commander of Philip Composite Squadron for 16 years – reaching the rank of captain.
 Haakon County Commissioner 8 years, served on the SD Pork Producers Board, 8 years.
 Managed the family farm from 1978-2004.
 Write a weekly news column for Pioneer Review newspaper.
 Went from a C-150 to a C-172, which was used for meetings, farm business, and pleasure.
 Marsha has been a member of SDPA since July 2003, and served as Director for District 5 since July 2003.